gregorsteiner/gIVBMA.jl/README.md

 ```julia
 fit = givbma(y, X, Z)
 ```
 which allows all columns of `Z` to be included in the outcome and treatment model.
+Note that an intercept is automatically included and there is no need to include it in either `X`, `W`, or `Z`.
 The optional keyword arguments are:
 * `iter`: the number of iterations.
 * `burn`: the number of iterations discarded as burn-in; the function returns `iter-burn` posterior samples.
 * `dist`: a vector of distributions of the outcome and the endogenous variables (defaults to Gaussian).
 Currently, we support `"Gaussian"`, `"PLN"` (Poisson-Log-Normal), and `"BL"` (Beta-Logistic).